 Enterprise Imaging (EI) puts all images generated in a health system into an indexed, digital archive.
 Clinicians can then immediately access images with relevant information on how, when, and where the image was acquired.

 MTC delivers EI solutions to all image creating and using clinical specialties inside and outside the healthcare system, taking a genuine enterprise approach.
-We work with your team to develop a strategic plan to acquire, store, and distribute all other “-ologies’” images and carefully guide the implementation.
+We work with your team to develope a strategic plan to acquire, store, and distribute all other “-ologies’” images and carefully guide the implementation.

 We’ll ascertain an accurate assessment of the magnitude of your unique EI environment and provide the critical resources and information needed to develop a complete strategy.

 The benefits of EI impact both the enterprise and image-generating departments by providing the ability to:

 - Store images with appropriate documentation allowing exams to be billed and lost revenues recovered

 - Store exams in a central archive, which reduces departmental costs by eliminating manual image searches and since the images are accessible from the EMR, other clinicians benefit